fomightez/mcscan-binder/README.md

 -----

 This repository is set up to allow running the command line version of this software after pressing the `launch binder` button above or below.

+I have converted Haibao Tang's workflow example described [here](https://github.com/tanghaibao/jcvi/wiki/MCscan-(Python-version)) to a Jupyter notebook available to run in the launched session.
+Additionally, I added some pointers to abilities beyond those covered in the example workflow.

 License for MCscan software